Dave Derby: Film and TV

 Derby wrote and performed music for Sam Seder's 1997 film Who's the Caboose? as well as the theme song for the miniseries sequel Pilot Season starring Sarah Silverman.
 The song eventually became the end theme for The Majority Report with Sam Seder.

+Derby is currently producing a documentary of the Dambuilders, directed by Bruno Corbo and Zeke Bowman.